Collocations for concede - verb

 She readily concedes that there is much work still to be done.

-He reluctantly conceded that he was not fit enough to play in the match.
+He reluctantly conceded that he was not fit enough to play.

-He reluctantly conceded that he was not fit enough to play in the match.
+He reluctantly conceded that he was not fit enough to play.

 He was not prepared to concede that he had acted illegally.